Frequently Asked Questions

 How can funds be used?

-Funds may be used to cover expenses and activities in the following categories:
+Funds may be used to cover a range of expenses and activities including, but not limited to:

 - Event Sponsorship (This includes fundraising parties or galas, conferences, public events, or gatherings.)

 - Scholarships to attend conferences, trainings, and events, or to access technical assistance or coaching (This might include large gatherings or individual training or assistance from a cooperative or solidarity enterprise expert.)

 - Crowdfunding campaign matches (This is only available if your group is a 501c3 nonprofit or is partnered with a 501c3 nonprofit that can receive the funds.)

 - Emergency assistance (This might include recovery from a climate or natural disaster or responding to a crisis that jeopardizes your group.)